ShijazKS/OpenTalk/README.md

  Contributions are welcome!
 Fork the repository and submit a pull request.

 ## License
-This project is licensed under the [MIT License]() - see the [LICENSE.md](https://github.com/ShijazKS/OpenTalk/blob/main/LICENSE) file for details.
+This project is licensed under the [GNU GENERAL PUBLIC LICENSE]() - see the [LICENSE](https://github.com/ShijazKS/OpenTalk/blob/main/LICENSE) file for details.